III.A.1 Composition

 III.A.1.a Member Selection

-Members of the Faculty Council shall be selected from Faculty Senate members.
+1. Members of the Faculty Council shall be selected from the voting members of the Faculty Senate.
 During the period from the election of new members of the Faculty Council until the start of the new senate year, the newly elected members of the Faculty Council shall be invited to attend all Faculty Council meetings and to participate in debate.
 They shall not be voting members of the Faculty Council until the start of the new senate year, except that they may vote in the election of officers at the annual organizational meeting of the Faculty Council.
-Replacement members shall serve the remainder of the original member's term.

 III.A.2 Officers

-III.A.2.a Chair
+III.A.2.b.
+Chair

 1. The Faculty Council Chair shall: